umee-network/umee/docs/architecture/ADR-007-bad-debt.md

 ### Checking for Repayment Eligibility

 A second consideration is when to check for borrowers' eligibility for bad debt repayment.
 The two likely options are immediately during `LiquidateBorrow`, or during `EndBlock` every `InterestEpoch`.
-A third option might be to check periodically, but on a separately controlled interval `BadDebtRepayEpoch`.
+A third option might be to check periodically, but on a separately controlled interval.

 The advantage of an immediate check during `LiquidateBorrow` is that only the borrow being liquidated needs to be checked for eligibility, instead of periodically iterating over all borrows.
 Additionally, `CollateralValue` has already been calculated in that function.